packem/packem/README.md

 All the scripts are transpiled first (any Babel plugin can be included at this point as well) afterwhich plugins are instantiated to allow easy manipulation of the module graph.
 Under the hood, a built-in event dispatcher is used to trigger each event which a child or sibling plugin hooks onto.

-Finally, the Graph Serializer concatenates all the transformed scripts which is eventually written to the output path.
+Finally, the Graph Serializer concatenates all the transformed scripts which are eventually written to the output path.
 This defines a complete **Bundling Cycle**.

 ### Logical and Runtime Contexes

 Most of the bundling decisions go into the module graph generator which is simply abstracted into Rust.
 The entire layer of the bundling cycle which involves Rusty OS-specific binaries _arbitrating_ the bundling process is what we refer to as the _Logical Context_.
 Every other process is regressed into NodeJS (due to certain issues involving binary compilation and FFI thread issues).
 This layer is called the _Runtime Context_.

+> **Note**
-> Since execution of plugins is decided entirely by the runtime context, they also belong to the same context.
+> 1. Since execution of plugins is decided entirely by the runtime context, they also belong to the same context.
+> 2. Find more about contexts [here](https://packem.github.io/docs/execution-contexts.html).

 ## Installation
 Packem is distrubuted as npm package, you can install packem globally by running the following: